 Written in the 1980s at the height of Thatcher’s Britain, Alan Moore’s V for Vendetta is a politically charged graphic novel set in a dystopian near-future world in which Britain has fallen into fascism following a brief nuclear exchange.
 The

-Umberto Eco’s final novel is a fast paced historical thriller, centred on a newspaper that will never be published, and a conspiracy theory surrounding the death of the Italian dictator Benito Mussolini.
-At just under 200 pages, Numero Zero is the
+Umberto Eco’s final novel is a fast-paced historical thriller centred on a newspaper that will never be published, and a conspiracy theory surrounding the death of the Italian dictator Benito Mussolini.
+At just under 200 pages, Numero Zero is the shortest

 Roberto Bolaño’s By Night in Chile is a study in unreliable narration.
-It tells the story of the writer/priest/critic Sebastian Urrutia Lacroix as he relives certain events in his life, particularly his living through, writing through, and connection to the Pinochet
+It tells the story of the writer/priest/critic Sebastian Urrutia Lacroix as he reflects, from his death-bed, on certain events in his life, particularly those in connection to the Pinochet regime.